Cloud-Code-AI/kaizen/README.md

 ## Contributing

 We welcome contributions from the community!
-If you'd like to contribute to CloudCode, please follow these steps:
+If you'd like to contribute to Kaizen, please follow these steps:

 1. Fork the repository
 2. Create a new branch (`git checkout -b feature/my-feature`)